 1.9 Impending Discharge Back to Home

-- It determines multiple levels of care and target groups; and
+- It determines multiple levels of care and target groups.

 - Specific diagnoses are required for functional eligibility for some programs.

 Maintenance and improvement of the functional screen is an interactive process.
-Continuous quality improvement includes ongoing discovery activities including random reviews of individual children's screens related to accuracy and documentation related to the screener's responses, an analysis of individual screens and data, for example comparing screen functional eligibility to previous functional eligibility determinations, as well as trend and aggregate data to determine if screen results remain consistent and reliable.
-These efforts assure that screen issues are identified and corrected in a timely manner.
+Continuous quality improvement includes ongoing discovery activities including random reviews of individual children's screens related to accuracy and documentation related to the screener's responses, an analysis of individual screens and data (for example comparing screen functional eligibility to previous functional eligibility determinations), and trend and aggregate data to determine if screen results remain consistent and reliable.
+These efforts ensure that screen issues are identified and corrected in a timely manner.

 The components of the CLTS FS are as follows:

-- Mental Health: Mental health status information regarding duration of condition, severe symptoms, needed services, rare and extreme circumstances;
+- Mental Health: Mental health status information regarding duration of condition, severe symptoms, needed services, and rare and extreme circumstances

-- Activities of Daily Living: Specific items available to indicate need for support in bathing, grooming, dressing, eating, toileting, mobility and transfers.
-Provided by specific age groups;
+- Activities of Daily Living (ADL): Specific items available to indicate need for support in bathing, grooming, dressing, eating, toileting, mobility, and transfers, provided by specific age groups

-- Instrumental Activities of Daily Living: Specific items available to indicate need for support in communication, learning, social competency, meal preparation, and money management.
-Provided by specific age groups;
+- Instrumental Activities of Daily Living (IADL): Specific items available to indicate need for support in communication, learning, social competency, meal preparation, and money management, provided by specific age groups

-- School and Work: School attendance and compliance, high school related data, support needed to transition to adult services, employment information and preferences; and
+- School and Work: School attendance and compliance, high school related data, support needed to transition to adult services, employment information, and preferences

 The CLTS FS provides the opportunity for certified screeners to describe the needs of children with long-term support needs living at home, in substitute care settings, or in institutions as these factors relate to functional eligibility required for various children's long-term support programs.
 The following are the "screen development criteria" that guided these decisions: